animal-tree/Writing-stuff/Stuff21-Worry.md

 We also have rationality, ever-growing, to help us where those emotions can't: with each other.

 Those symbiotic grammars aren't always good.

+Or the yare and I just don't get it yet.